FoenixRetro/f256-superbasic/sphinx-docs/guide/tiles.md

 ## Setting Up a Tile Map

-The `TILES` command sets up a tile map.
+The `tiles` command sets up a tile map.
 For example, the following command sets up a 48×48 tile map at the default locations (see below), and turns it on:

 ```basic
 100 tiles dim 48,48 on